Yeasir-Hossain/image-gallery/README.md

 - Users can permanently delete the images they uploaded.
 - An API request class named "Terminal" is provided for simplifying API requests.

-## API SDK
+## API Wrapper

 #### Terminal Class
-The "Terminal" class is part of the API SDK and simplifies making API requests to the backend server.
+The "Terminal" class is part of the API wrapper and simplifies making API requests to the backend server.
 It facilitates interaction with the API and offers a clean interface for sending HTTP requests.

 #### Creating an Instance
 Create an instance of the "Terminal" class by providing the API server URL as a string to its constructor.